Skip to content

 Explicit exceptions

-Two product flows can touch the network: Peach Sync when paired devices exchange encrypted data on the local network, and breach monitoring when a k-anonymity prefix is sent for password exposure checks.
-The marketing website separately uses generic analytics for traffic and performance only.
+Three flows can touch the network: Peach Sync when paired devices exchange encrypted data on the local network; breach monitoring when a k-anonymity prefix is sent for password exposure checks; and an optional, opt-in feedback and bug reporting system.
+The feedback system records no user-identifiable information — only device type (for example, iPhone 15 or MacBook Air M2).
 None of these paths creates a hosted Peach account or remote Peach vault.